nicm42/100-days-of-code-v2/log4.md

 **Day 73: 5th October 2021**
 I have nearly done all the unit tests.
 Except through them I found a bug.
 And then found two more...
 And can't see how to fix them, but there was something weird going on where it also wouldn't live reload, so I don't know if that has something to do with it.
 Hopefully it'll be more obvious tomorrow...

+**Day 74: 6th October 2021**
+I discovered what I was doing wrong yesterday was running npm start, when I should have run npm run dev.
+Running the right thing helped a lot...
+It then turned out that my fix for clearing the scores did work, so that was something.
+I then finished the Jest tests!
+My coverage is not 100%, but as always, the bits it says I haven't covered, I have in fact in the tests.
+So I won't worry about that.
+I just have an annoying bug that doesn't always happen to fix now...